microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/Microsoft.Graph.Users.md

 Create an outlookCategory object in the user's master list of categories.

 ### [New-MgUserOutlookTask](New-MgUserOutlookTask.md)
-Create an Outlook task in the specified task folder.
+Create an Outlook task in the default task group (`My Tasks`) and default task folder (`Tasks`) in the user's mailbox.
 The POST method always ignores the time portion of **startDateTime** and **dueDateTime** in the request body, and assumes the time \nto be always midnight in the specified time zone.
+By default, this operation (and the GET, PATCH, and complete task operations) returns date-related properties in UTC.
+\nYou can use the `Prefer: outlook.timezone` header to have all the date-related properties in the response represented in a time zone \ndifferent than UTC.

 ### [New-MgUserOutlookTaskAttachment](New-MgUserOutlookTaskAttachment.md)
 Use this API to add an attachment to an outlookTask.
 The attachment can be a file (of fileAttachment type) or Outlook item (itemAttachment type).

 ### [New-MgUserOutlookTaskFolder](New-MgUserOutlookTaskFolder.md)
-Create new navigation property to taskFolders for users
+Create a task folder in the default task group (`My Tasks`) of the user's mailbox.

 ### [New-MgUserOutlookTaskFolderMultiValueExtendedProperty](New-MgUserOutlookTaskFolderMultiValueExtendedProperty.md)
 Create new navigation property to multiValueExtendedProperties for users